Four months ago, I launched a membership.

 We've all had senior growth roles for multiple companies.

-And Houston and our head of e-commerce, Bryan, were the directors of growth for a hundred-person agency, so they kicked into gear and executed brilliantly.
+And our head of e-commerce, Bryan, and I were also the directors of growth for a hundred-person agency, so they kicked into gear and executed brilliantly.
 In the last four months, none of our clients churned or complained.